-This caters to payment recovery using smart dunning and follow-ups optimized for particular customer segments and their response times.
+Use payment recovery with smart dunning and automated follow-ups.
+Make sure they are optimized for particular customer segments and their response times.

-Make paying as convenient as possible by offering multiple payment options (credit cards, direct debit, wallets, etc.), an option to process advance payments, and flexible payment terms such as Net D.
+Make paying as convenient as possible by offering multiple payment plans and options (credit cards, direct debit, wallets, etc.), an option to process advance payments, and flexible payment terms such as Net D.

 Pricing is an important factor based on which customers perceive the value of your product or service.
 For that reason, a mismatch between the price and the value you offer will not bode well in terms of customer retention.

-I cannot stress enough the importance of engaging your customers.
-Let’s say you purchased the most amazing product ever, but the customer experience is less than that.
-Most customers, including me, would instead go to the vendor who can offer a more wholesome experience.
+Most customers would instead go to the vendor who can offer a more wholesome experience.
 Without meaningful and real-time customer engagement, focusing on retention is moot.

-Naked wines is an online wine retailer that delivers unique wines to its customers through subscription.
-Using live reporting data, their customer support team tracks call volume in real-time.
-This means they can see how many customer calls they’re receiving, how many are on hold, how many are in queues, and how many support agents are available.
-These numbers help the company make better staffing decisions, so customers don’t have to wait – leading to better customer service.
+This means they can see how many calls they’re receiving, how many are on hold, how many are in queues, and how many customer support employees are available to respond.
+These numbers help the company make better staffing decisions, so customers don’t have to wait – leading to excellent customer service.

-Moreover, the knowledge base need not be only about your offering and can extend beyond that.
+Moreover, the knowledge base need not be only about your offering.
+It can extend beyond that.
 For example, HubSpot Academy is a vast knowledge base that covers a lot more than customer service topics.